Visiting Malta? Do you know its norms?

 How Are Maltese People?

-Whenever you are traveling to a state or a country, one of the things that matters the most is its people.
+Whenever you are travelling to a state or a country, one of the things that matters the most is its people.

 Now when visiting Malta, you will find Maltese people are lovely patient and enduring.